LibrEars/Science-web-journal/README.md

 ﻿# Science-web-journal
-This project wants to establish a new way of scientific publishing and data handling to improve scientific workflow and save taxpayers money.
+This project wants to establish a new way of scientific publishing and data handling to improve scientific workflow and save taxpayers' money.

-The tool to be created will combine several existing concepts 'to meet the demand for automatic information-sharing between scientists in universities and institutes around the world' in the original aim behind [the birth of the World Wide Web](http://home.cern/topics/birth-web).
+The tool to be created will combine several existing concepts 'to meet the demand for automatic information-sharing between scientists in universities and institutes around the world', the original aim behind [the birth of the World Wide Web](http://home.cern/topics/birth-web).

-For a critical discussion about todays publishing praxis see ['How The Digital Revolution Can Fix Scientific Publishing And Speed Up Discoveries'](https://techcrunch.com/2014/08/30/can-the-digital-revolution-fix-scientific-publishing-and-speed-up-discoveries/?ncid=rss)
+For a critical discussion about todays publishing practice see ['How The Digital Revolution Can Fix Scientific Publishing And Speed Up Discoveries'](https://techcrunch.com/2014/08/30/can-the-digital-revolution-fix-scientific-publishing-and-speed-up-discoveries/?ncid=rss)

 Please contribute to the [wiki](https://github.com/LibrEars/Science-web-journal/wiki).
 This project is all about collaborating!